cdf1982/cdf1982.github.io/glancecam/faqs.md

 > - An **optional Minimalistic user interface** that hides everything but your video stream when you are not interacting with the app;
 > - 14 alternative app icons in the Dock while the app is running;
 > - **Priority assistance via email** in less than 24 hours, Monday through Friday;
-> - Everything else that will be added to GlanceCam Pro in the future!
+> - Everything else that will be added to GlanceCam Pro on macOS in the future!
 >
-> GlanceCam Pro is offered as an **additional, and completely optional, yearly subscription** ($ 8.99 US) or **lifetime in-app purchase** (buy it once for $ 22.99 and keep it forever, instead of paying annually). **Both purchasing methods unlock the same features**, so you can choose the model you prefer for your software with absolute freedom.
+> GlanceCam Pro is offered as an **additional, and completely optional, yearly subscription** ($ 8.99 US) or **lifetime in-app purchase** (buy it once for $ 22.99 and keep it forever, instead of paying annually). **Both purchasing methods unlock the same features on macOS**, so you can choose the model you prefer for your software with absolute freedom.
 <a name="privacy"></a>

 ---